overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 callback  | function              | A callback function which will be called with the status of the request |

-## capture(pastDuration, futureDuration, captureFinishedCallback, callback)
+## capture(replayType, pastDuration, futureDuration, captureFinishedCallback, callback)
 #### Version added: 0.78

 > Starts capturing a replay to a file.